Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Currently, no authorization takes place except in the following cases:

-1. When a user is impersonated, the user's permissions are evaluated instead of the API key's.
+1. When a user is impersonated, the user's permissions are evaluated in addition to the API key's.

 2. When managing content, the API key's content permissions are evaluated.

-API key content permissions are on the Set Access Rights page.
-Go to Settings > Set Access Rights:
+Find API key content permissions on the Set Access Rights page.
+Go to Settings > Set Access Rights, as shown in the following image: